 This section throws focus on Berlin's nocturnal activities during the month of August.

 Visit our master post on things to do at night in Berlin for extra ideas.

 Take a Night Tour

 If you know where to go, you can see the Berlin come alive at night.
 It's not always easy to know where to go, so it's worth taking a night tour to help you!

-For those who missed the International Beer Festival (see #7 in our top 10 above), there are a whole host of pub crawls and craft beer crawl options, catering to those at each end of the party spectrum.
+For those who missed the German Rum Festival (see #7 in our top 10 above), there are a whole host of pub crawls and craft beer crawl options, catering to those at each end of the party spectrum.